clearlysid/tauri-plugin-decorum/README.md

 Being a designer, I'm _very_ particular about window decorations.
 This Tauri plugin (v2 only) is an opinionated take on titlebars that solves all my gripes with the default ones.
 It does so by:

-1. retaining most native features (like Windows Snap Layout)
+1. retain native features, like Windows Snap Layout.
-2. not feeling too _disconnected_ from the rest of the app UI, by being transparent and blending in better
+2. blend into your app's UI better with transparency and overlay controls.
-3. offering custom inset for macOS traffic lights that are often not aligned well with the rest of the contents
+3. inset macOS traffic lights that are often misaligned with other window contents.

 ![demo](./wheeee.gif)